Ancient art and architecture are not only for historians but for people like us who’ve always been interested in periodic art and crafts.

 16th Century Themes and Forms

 The great development in ceramics designs occurred in the early part of this century.
-Italian pottery works at the period were designed elaborately with beautiful hand painted finishes using bold strong colour patterns of festoons, foliage, scrolls, arabesques, dolphins, masks, cherubs, scriptural themes, scenes depicting historical subjects of the Roman Empire, and mythological themes.
+Italian pottery works at the period were designed elaborately with beautiful hand-painted finishes using bold strong colour patterns of festoons, foliage, scrolls, arabesques, dolphins, masks, cherubs, scriptural themes, scenes depicting historical subjects of the Roman Empire, and Greek mythological themes.

 The ceramic art forms included pitchers, urns, elaborate food platters, apothecary jars and pots of all shapes and sizes, vases and other typical household objects.
 Colours that was used on the majority of the majolica wares was black, orange shades, light blue, mulberry, and green.